Volcano Art Center’s 2020 Exhibition Schedule

 Quilts in the Forest – Winds of Change

-Volcano Art Center invites all quilters to participate in its third semi-annual quilt show, Quilts in the Forest – Winds of Change.
-The show opens on July 17, 2020 and continues through August 8, 2020.
-The show is displays the talent of Hawaii Island quilters, both amateur or professional.
+Volcano Art Center invites all quilters to participate in its third, semi-annual quilt show, Quilts in the Forest – Winds of Change.
+The show opens on July 17, 2020 and continues through August 8, 2020 and displays the talent of Hawai`i Island quilters, both amateur or professional.
 This exhibition opens to the public on July 17th and will continue Tues-Sat, 10AM – 4PM at VAC’s educational campus in Volcano Village.
-The exhibition will take place in Dietrich Varez Hall in the Hale Ho’omana Building, 19-4074 Old Volcano Rd.
+The exhibition will take place in Dietrich Varez Hall in the Hale Ho’omana Building, located at 19-4074 Old Volcano Rd.
+Please call (808) 967-8222 for more information.